JuneBascaran/MDEF/docs/term2/03-Prototyping for design.md

 In conclusion, this mold could be improved in the future to create other products with different shapes, and it could be a tool that is available to anyone interested in experimenting with biomaterials and creating their products in a simple and straightforward way.
 For the next challenge, I would like to approach the project differently, perhaps not so technically focused, and more geared towards creating a tool or prototype that facilitates interaction between the user and the product.

 You can find more information about the proyect by tapping here: https://hackmd.io/6WUepphCRT2BhSNGhIL4Ww

+## 3D fabrication & scanning
+**22/02/2023**

+This week's topic of FabAcademy was 3D printing and scanning.
+During the theoretical class, the FabLab team explained a bit the story of 3D printing, starting from the first SLA printers and the RepRap project until nowadays where there are 3D printers for literally everything.
+They also explained the functioning of the main 3D printing technologies and the materials that are normally used in each of them.